Fudgy with a rich chocolate flavor, these classic bite-size truffles are a breeze to make and need only a handful of simple ingredients.

 - ¼ cup unsweetened cocoa powder (either natural or Dutch-Processed is fine), for coating truffles

 - In a medium heat-proof bowl, place the chopped bittersweet and milk chocolate.
 Set aside.
 In a small saucepan over medium heat, bring the heavy cream and butter to a low boil.
 Remove from the heat and pour the mixture over the chocolate.
 Let stand for 1 minute.
 Using a rubber spatula, stir mixture until melted and smooth.
 Cover and chill in refrigerator for at least 4 hours or until firm.

 - Place cocoa powder in a small bowl.
 Take chocolate mixture out of the fridge.
-Using an ice cream scoop, spoon, or melon baller, scoop out a section and form into balls with your hands.
+Using an ice cream scoop, spoon, or melon baller, scoop out a section and form into 1-inch balls with your hands.
 Roll each ball in cocoa coating.

 - Store truffles in fridge in an airtight container for up to a week.